Bullet enters West Mobile family's home after New Year celebratory gunfire

 MOBILE, Ala.
 (WALA) -- Despite Mobile Police sending out a stern warning -- the new year was not without celebratory gunfire.
 A West Mobile family finding that out first hand -- after a bullet came through the roof of their home.
 It happened in the 8100 block of Tanner Williams Road.

 "There was lots of gunfire before midnight.
 You could here it in the distance.
-I didn't make it to 12 o'clock... (laughs).
+I didn't make it to 12 o'clock.
 So I was in bed.
 Everyone was in bed," recalled Mercedes Janes.

-Moments later -- her sister discovered the hole in the hall ceiling of the mobile home and the gold shell casing on the floor.
+Moments later, her sister discovered the hole in the hall ceiling of the mobile home and the gold bullet on the floor.

 "It's not a political message.
-If you're a gunowner -- be a responsible gun owner.
+If you're a gunowner, be a responsible gun owner.
 And it's as simple as that.
 I'm a firearm owner, but I use it at the range.
-And if it came to it I would use it to defend myself.
+And if it came to it, I would use it to defend myself.
 But nothing more than that," said Mercedes.
-"I'm not going to have celebratory shooting into the air on into the ground because this is exactly what can happen -- you're stray bullet can hit someone, it could hit someone's home.
+"I'm not going to have celebratory shooting into the air or into the ground because this is exactly what can happen.
+Your stray bullet can hit someone.
+It could hit someone's home.
 It could kill someone."

 (0) comments